Codest-x/jumpstartDoc/jumpstart.md

 Stay tuned as we provide detailed documentation on how to leverage the Navigation Accelerator effectively.

+#### Features

+- [Sidebar Control](./navigation-accelerator/sidebar-control.md): Use a impressive sidebar that controls the navigation in your application, allowing the user to have items, subitems and separe in tabs.
+- [Breadcrumbs Managment](./navigation-accelerator/breadcrumbs-managment.md): Use breadcrumbs in the entire application to control the navigation and handle actions of pages.

 ### Theme Management Accelerator

 The Theme Management Accelerator offers a consistent and visually appealing design for your application.
 It enables you to easily customize and manage your app's themes and styles.
 Explore the key features below: